Vaporesso PodStick Review: Two Pods and Three Power Levels

 Close-Up With The Vaporesso PodStick

 The pod is self-contained as it consists of all the essential pieces like the mouthpiece, coil, and juice container.
-The pod and battery section connects via a magnetic connection, although it is not so powerful, as users have to force the pod into the bay.
+Although it is not so powerful, the pod and battery section connects via a magnetic connection as users have to force the pod into the bay.

 Each pod has a different coil type.